 Are they deserving of the negative press?
 According to nail pro and GTG Expert Sabrina Gayle, the problem lies in the way that they’re applied and removed.
 “It is an inexperienced technician not the enhancements themselves that are the real problem,” she says.
 “Unsanitary tools, files and prep and cutting corners will all lead to bacterial problems and weakened, dented, or even broken nails.”

-With so many types of in-salon manis around such as Shellac and gels, it seems that there may well no longer be a need for the use of acrylic any more.
+With so many developments in talon tech, it seems that there may well no longer be a need for the use of acrylic any more.
 However, it still has its place for certain looks.
 “Acrylic is more beneficial if you’re wanting a more natural pink tone to your nails,” says Sabrina.
 “Gel powder gives your nails a clearer look and so it is more beneficial if you’re wanting white tips.
 Acrylic and gel powder are both as strong and hard wearing.”

 A mixture of a liquid monomer and a powder polymer, it creates a hard protective layer on nails to make them appear longer and stronger.
 However, if done by someone who lacks the know-how or if they’re not looked after afterwards, the reality will be far from that when they come off.
 We asked Sabrina for her top acrylic nail tips for getting the most out of your manicure and ensuring it looks better for longer too.

 1. Book in with someone who has both qualifications and experience